Cantera/cantera-website/pages/science/kinetics.rst

 In keeping with the nomenclature of Kee et al. [#Kee1989]_, we will refer to this as the **SRI falloff function**.

-An SRI falloff function may be specified in the legacy CTI format using the :cti:class:`SRI` directive, or in the YAML format using the :ref:`SRI <sec-yaml-falloff>` field in the entry.
+An SRI falloff function may be specified in the YAML format using the :ref:`SRI <sec-yaml-falloff>` field in the entry.

 Chemically-Activated Reactions